 To read more about the Earth’s orbit and get some teaching ideas click here to download a PDF copy of my January 2011 Scope on the Skies column “Solar Explorations“.

 Here is a good classroom activity about the Earth’s orbit and its effect on the apparent size of the Sun: Why Does the Size of the Sun Appear to Change?
 A Year of the Sun.

-According to the pseudoscience of astrology the Sun enters the constellation of Capricornus the Sea Goat on Thursday December 21st when in fact the actual position of the Sun is still within the boundaries of the constellation of Sagittarius the Archer.
+According to the pseudoscience of astrology the Sun enters the constellation of Capricornus the Sea Goat this month when in fact the actual position of the Sun is still within the boundaries of the constellation of Sagittarius the Archer.

-In reality the Sun will have reached the celestial coordinates of 23.5o degrees south declination; 18 hours right ascension.
+In Astronomic terms the December Solstice is official when the Sun will have reached the celestial coordinates of 23.5o degrees south declination; 18 hours right ascension.
 With regard to the Earth’s surface this places the Sun over the Tropic of Capricorn, which is at 23.5o south latitude.
 We also know that it is the Earth’s tilt on its axis that is the cause for seasons on Earth rather than the distance between the Earth and the Sun.
 And of course we know that this signals the start of northern hemisphere winter and the southern hemisphere summer seasons.

 And for those ‘insanely curious’ like me, while the Sun is at 23.5o South declination and ‘in’ Sagittarius the Earth is opposite at 23.5o North declination and at the feet of the Gemini Twins.